 In the Fall 2013 semester, Augsburg’s adult undergraduate and graduate (AU and WEC) programs transitioned to a combination of online and face-to-face (f2f) scheduling in response to new federal regulations that redefined the amount of faculty contact time required per credit hour.
 Augsburg chose the hybrid model for its evening and weekend graduate and adult programs because it increases engagement by leveraging the potential of communication technologies with personal, hands-on, real-time instruction.
-Instructors teaching a new course in the hybrid mode must submit a completed Hybrid Checklist and Addendum (available in the Faculty Moodle Resource site) and be approved by the AAC/GAAC.

 The typical hybrid course at Augsburg is a composed of eight f2f classroom meetings alternating with seven online sessions.
 The online sessions are asynchronous–meaning students and instructors are not required to be simultaneously online.
 Instead, learning activities can be completed according to students’ personal schedules (albeit, within assigned deadlines).
 Instructors use Moodle (an online learning management system) to deliver content, assign online learning activities, and assess student work.

 A hybrid course includes both content and online learning activities.
 In order to comply with federal regulations concerning contact hours, these activities must be interactive (i.e., include student-to-student or student-to-instructor interaction.
 Moodle offers a variety of interactive learning tools instructors may use: Forums, Moodle Assignments, Lessons, Quizzes, and Databases (as well as VoiceThread, Qualtrics, and Engage–Augsburg’s blogging platform).